 You’ve completed two weeks of your 30-day skincare challenge!
 Treat yourself to a new product.
 Our favorite?
 Vitamin C serum!
 While there are many products on the shelves, sometimes less is more.
 Rich in antioxidants, topical vitamin C has been shown to improve skin tone, brighten the complexion, reduce the appearance of fine lines and wrinkles, and prevent premature skin aging.

 Your product doesn’t have to be pricey to be effective, either!
-This Maelove Glow Maker Vitamin C serum (with over 1,000 5-star reviews) is affordable, effective, and a worthwhile addition to any beauty routine.
+This Maelove Glow Maker Vitamin C Serum is affordable, effective, and a worthwhile addition to any beauty routine.